fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 ## Conclusion

 The world of cloud computing and serverless is a universe in itself that is vast and ever expanding.
-The serverless terms mentioned above can be a good starting point for anyone who wants to embark on a cloud native journey.
+The terms mentioned above can be a good starting point for anyone who wants to embark on becoming a serverless developer.
 While it may sound Greek and Latin at the moment, you’ll slowly understand them as you start using them.
 So if you’ve been waiting to start your cloud native journey, we’ve now made it easier for you.